personachat/webui/README.md

 # PersonaChat webUI

+# Notice
+PersonaChat is still in beta and should not be used in production.
+If you like this project or want further development, **please star this repository.** The authors of this project also work on many other projects, so stars will prompt us to continue working on this project.

-The new GUI for PersonaChat
+The new GUI for PersonaChat that you can run in your browser.

 ## Usage